“Great leadership: Good Things Happen to Those Who Do Good.”

 Unquestionably, doing good is a societal norm that has reduced pain and suffering, as well as increasing the social standing of many people.

 Alexi de Tocqueville is often credited with saying, “America is great because America is good.
 When America ceases to be good, she will no longer be great.”

-Regardless of the authenticity of the statement, there is some truth to it regarding America because there has always been a society value of doing good by helping others without necessity of policy, regulation, or law.
+Regardless of the authenticity of the statement, there is some truth to it regarding America because there has always been a social value of doing good by helping others without the necessity of policy, regulation, or law.